Shankar49/Zomato-Data-analysis/README.md

 ## About Dataset

- Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

- Markup :  * url : contains the url of the restaurant in the zomato website
-    * address : contains the address of the restaurant in Bengaluru
-    * name : contains the name of the restaurant
-    * online_order : whether online ordering is available in the restaurant or not book_table : table book option available or not rate : contains the overall rating of the restaurant out of 5 votes : contains total number of rating for the restaurant as of the above mentioned date
+    url : contains the url of the restaurant in the zomato website address : contains the address of the restaurant in Bengaluru name : contains the name of the restaurant online_order : whether online ordering is available in the restaurant or not book_table : table book option available or not rate : contains the overall rating of the restaurant out of 5 votes : contains total number of rating for the restaurant as of the above mentioned date